Dome Creek, British Columbia: Later Community

 The population of about 50 hovered in the 80s during World War II.
 During the 1940s, residents often attended the Penny dances, By the 1950s, dances for the whole family occurred monthly in the community hall.

 On the closure of the Bend school in 1946, those students transferred.
 The left-hand section of the present building dates from 1954, with the right-hand wing added two years later to accommodate over 40 pupils.
 A new three-roomed teacherage opened in 1955.
 From Grade 9, children either took correspondence courses or boarded at the McBride high school dormitory.
 Later, Dome Creek only went to Grade 7.
 Peaking at 38 students, numbers were mainly in the 15–18 range from the mid-1960s to 1980.
 The average enrolment during the 1980s was 14.
 By the mid-1980s, operating at 38 percent student capacity, and smaller class sizes, significantly increased costs per student.
 Unlike its counterparts slated for closure, the school was granted special status until 1991.
 At the request of the parents, the school added Grade 8 from the 1992/93 year.
 With only six students, the school closed in 2001.
 The school bus ride to McBride took 90 minutes each way.
 Assumedly, the additional passenger load temporarily extended the route closer to Dome Creek, rather than the previous terminus at Walker Creek FSR junction, 15 km away.

 John E. (1906–87) & Jean (1909–96) Humphreys arrived from Penny in 1957 (1947 a misprint).
-John, who ran the store 1957–63, owned one of most complete collections of Canadian coins in Northern BC.
+John, who ran the store 1957–63, owned one of the most complete collections of Canadian coins in Northern BC.
 While Jean, a registered nurse, became the medical emergency volunteer, John introduced the weekly movie night in the community hall at this time, both services they had provided at Penny.
 Son James (Jim) R. (1940–2011) & Dianne Humphreys stayed 1969–83.
 Their children were Howard, Holly, Hunter, and Hilary.
 John unsuccessfully ran for RDFFG director for area H (Dome Creek-Dunster).
 They returned in 1993.

 During the 1960s, Audrey & Russell (1920–91) Stannard managed a boarding house at Dome Creek.
 A Mennonite family owned the Creekside Store for a few years, before Jean & G. Alan Fuller Howe operated the store and post-office from 1967 until the store closure in the early 1970s.
 Son David & Wendy Howe subsequently managed the post office.

 The population was 81 in the late 1980s.
 The Dome Diner operated a 24-hour restaurant during the early 1990s.
 Closed and boarded up, it stands on Highway 16 at the Dome Creek Road turnoff.
 Sue's Kitchen existed in the late 1990s, followed by Ma's and Pa's Kitchen.

 The Catholic Church, that opened in 1960, but closed after a decade, is now a residential building.
 A reunion, celebrating the 75th anniversary of the former school, was held August 6–8, 1993.